who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 ## Use of language models

 This course encourages you to use tools that might aid you in coding, debugging and correctly configuring your systems.

 However, do **not** use AI to write the report.
-Even with proper prompting language models don't seem to be able to write in the consise manner required without losing meaning.
+Even with proper prompting language models don't seem to be able to write in the concise manner required without losing meaning.
 The report is an excercise in trying to formulate the subject in a way that forces you to cut down to the heart of the subjects and what matters in this course.